nikuehn/GM_Spatial_Correlation/sim_spatcorr.md

 While looking into (non-stationary) spatial correlation models for site terms [@Kuehn2022], I noticed that the length scales I got when just using the estimated site terms were shorter than when estimating a full model (i.e. site terms and spatial correlation of site terms at the same time).
 In nonergodic models based on varying coefficient models [e.g. @Landwehr2016;@Lavrentiadis2021;@Kuehn2021], we estimate spatial correlations of constants and the model at the same time, so they take uncertainty in event and site terms into account.
 The question I had was what happens for spatial correlation models of within-event (and within-site) residuals.
-Since event terms and site terms are uncertain, that means that he residuals when taking them out (i.e. within-event residual $\delta W$ and within-event/within-site residuals $\delta WS$) should be uncertain as well.
+Since event terms and site terms are uncertain, that means that the residuals when taking them out (i.e. within-event residual $\delta W$ and within-event/within-site residuals $\delta WS$) should be uncertain as well.
-Typically, spatial correlations models like @Jayaram2009a are estimated for within-event residuals of well-recorded events, so the uncertainty of $\delta W$ should be small, but I', not sure anyone has ever looked into this.
+Typically, spatial correlations models like @Jayaram2009a are estimated for within-event residuals of well-recorded events, so the uncertainty of $\delta W$ should be small, but I'm not sure anyone has ever looked into this.
 $\delta WS$ should be more uncertain, since site terms are generally more uncertain (often less recordings per site), so they might be more affected.
 I think more models are moving towards partitioning into site terms, so one can probably expect spatial correlation models for $\delta WS$ to be coming out.